Call/text 317.758.4865

 Do you have to use anesthesia to clean my pet’s teeth?

 Anesthesia is necessary when performing teeth cleaning.
-Anesthesia provides three important functions: immobilization in order to clean below the gum line, pain control, and the ability to place a tube into the windpipe, so bacterial products do not enter the respiratory system.
+Anesthesia provides three important functions: immobilization in order to clean below the gum line; pain control; and the ability to place a tube into the windpipe, so bacterial products do not enter the respiratory system.

-Teeth Cleaning at JVC includes:
+Teeth Cleaning at Janssen Veterinary Clinic

-• Oral exam under anesthesia
+• Oral exam while under anesthesia

-• Anesthesia monitoring through out the procedure.
+• Anesthesia monitoring throughout the procedure

 • Tooth polishing